Skip to main content

 2009–2012: The Genesis Period

 The revolution began quietly.
 The bitcoin network launched with few miners.
+The first bitcoin exchange started in 2010.

 On May 22, 2010, the first "real" transaction took place: 10,000 BTC for two pizzas.
 Until 2010, Bitcoin was mostly an experiment for cryptographers.